Mufarrij ibn Daghfal ibn al-Jarrah: Renewed revolt and autonomous rule

 Mufarrij also tried to win support among the Christians, and possibly curry the favour of the Byzantine Empire as well, by sponsoring restorations of the Church of the Holy Sepulchre in Jerusalem, which had recently been demolished on the orders of al-Hakim, and by arranging the re-appointment of a patriarch, Theophilus I, to the vacant see.
 The Jarrahids seem to have had close relations with the Christians and maintained contact with Byzantium, a fact which would play a role in later events.

 This period marked the apogee of the Bedouin power in Palestine: as the contemporary historian Yahya of Antioch writes, the entire interior of the land, "from al-Farama to Tiberias", was under their control, with only the coastal cities resisting the siege attempts, and coins were minted in Abu'l-Futuh's name.
 This period of short-lived Bedouin domination had a considerable negative impact on the region.
 Kennedy remarks that "it was marked by the destruction and desolation of many of the settled communities, and as elsewhere in the Fertile Crescent at this period, the extension of nomad-controlled area at the expense of the urban and agricultural areas."

 Despite its apparent success, Bedouin power was fragile, as the Jarrahids proved susceptible to bribery.
 Al-Hakim sent large sums and gifts to Mufarrij and his sons, with Hassan in return sending back the grandsons of Jawhar al-Siqilli, who had been entrusted to his care, to be executed.
 Abu'l-Futuh began to have second thoughts, as the Jarrahids increasingly treated him disrespectfully after the money he had brought with him ran out.
 Eventually he returned to Mecca and Fatimid allegiance.
 Abu'l-Qasim too feared a Jarrahid rapprochement with the Fatimids, and fled for Iraq, eventually rising to become a vizier for the Marwanid and Uqaylid rulers of the Jazira.
 Finally, in July/August 1013, al-Hakim sent a 24,000-strong army under Ali ibn Ja'far ibn Fallah against the Bedouins who were heavily defeated and lost control over Ramlah.
 Mufarrij died, possibly poisoned by agents of the Caliph and, at the same time, his two sons Ali and Mahmud surrendered.
 Thereupon Hassan too secured a pardon, and managed to retain his father's lands in Palestine.
 Although initially loyal to the Fatimids, he too held ambitions to rule Palestine as an autonomous ruler.
 From 1024, he launched a series of rebellions, allied with the Christians of Palestine and the Byzantines.
-His success was—like his father's—short-lived.
+His success, like his father's, was short-lived, which ended at the Battle of al-Uqhuwana.